puppetlabs/relay-docs/docs/how-it-works.md

 Steps also emit log output back to the service, including errors and failures.
 The failure of any step (indicated by a non-zero exit code from its entrypoint) will cause the workflow run to stop, with any later steps which depended on the failed step to get skipped.
 Parallel steps and non-dependent branches of the workflow, if it uses [conditional logic](using-workflows/conditionals.md), will continue to run to completion.
 The log output is stored in the service for historical auditing and troubleshooting.

+## Security

+### Where and how is my data stored?

+Relay uses Google Cloud Platform for its backend service and stores unencrypted data in GCP database products: Redis, Cloud SQL, and Google Cloud Storage.
+Encrypted data is stored in Hashicorp Vault, which is configured to have a write-only trust relationship with the user-facing APIs; once encrypted, data can only be deleted or replaced and not read.

+### How do you keep Relay secure?

+Your security and privacy is a top priority for us.
+We:

+* conform to regulatory requirements for personally-identifable information (PII)
+* manage an escalation policy for outages and incidents, including security incidents
+* force HTTPS on all connections
+* enforce access control on our microservice infrastructure
+* store user passwords, secrets, and credentials encrypted at rest
+* regularly update our code dependencies and runtime environment to keep up with security patches
+* audit logs for suspicious activity

+### What data does Relay store?

+Relay stores:

+* user account information
+* web activity usage via Fullstory
+* user-provided credentials and secrets
+* audit history and step execution output

+### Can I host Relay on-prem?

+No, at the moment Relay is SaaS-only.
+We are actively exploring feasibility of adding an on-prem connector but will not be likely to provide a self-hosted version of the product.
+Please [contact us](mailto:relay@puppet.com) if you're interested in working with us on defining requirements for this capability.

 ## Further reading

 In addition to the inline links above, if you're interested in deeper internals of the system, please read the [Integrating with Relay](integrationg-with-relay.md) doc, the [reference section](reference.md), and check out the [technical blog](https://relay.sh/).